cfs-tools/cfs-basecamp/README.md

 This 'App Store' approach is made possible by using a standard application framework that includes runtime JSON initialization files and by using the [cfe-eds-framework](https://github.com/jphickey/cfe-eds-framework) cFS distribution that includes a CCSDS Electronic Data Sheets (EDS) toolchain.
 Each cFS application interface is defined using EDS specifications and the cfe-eds-framework build toolchain generates artifacts that are used by both the flight and ground software systems.
 App specification and packaging standards are being defined that will allow the cFS community to easily share apps.

-For users who are working on a flight mission, plans are underway to create an automated transition process from Basecamp’s command and telemetry GUI to a fully functional ground system such as [OpenC3]( https://openc3.com/).
-The [cFS Platform List](https://github.com/cfs-tools/cfs-platform-list) provides links to additional cFS ports.
+For users who are working on a flight mission, the [cFS Platform List](https://github.com/cfs-tools/cfs-platform-list) provides links to additional cFS ports.
+Currently, there is no automated transition process from Basecamp’s command and telemetry GUI to a fully functional ground system.

 # Getting Started